kkrruumm/void-install-script/README.md

 The LUKS default is "2000", or 2 seconds.
 The default in this installer has been raised with systems that have slower CPUs (and users that are more security conscious) in mind.

 The fips140 compliant value here would be 600000 according to owasp, though this would result in a 10 minute disk unlock time.

+The role of the hidden settings feature is to provide lower level control without adding visual bloat to the installer.

 # Misc notes